-Orizaba was designed as the “O” in a series of alphabetized Long Beach streets, although the alphabetical order has been somewhat fractured by name changes over time.
-Indeed, Orizaba Avenue itself was changed from Ojai Avenue in 1905.
-(Locals knew it by both names until 1910.)
+Orizaba Avenue was born Ojai Avenue in 1888.
+It was rechristened in 1905 but locals knew it by both names until 1910.
 So what’s an “Orizaba”?
 It’s the tallest mountain in Mexico: Pico de Orizaba, an inactive volcano.
-Surveyors borrowed the name for the highest peak on Santa Catalina Island – Mount Orizaba – and I have a hunch that the Alamitos Land Company upgraded this street’s name to Orizaba because its southern terminus afforded views of Catalina.
+Surveyors borrowed the name for the highest peak on Santa Catalina Island – Mount Orizaba – and I have a hunch that the Alamitos Land Co. upgraded this street’s name to Orizaba because its southern terminus afforded views of Catalina.
 In fact a 1905 article for the company’s Long Beach Park tract promoted this very view.
-Maritime footnote: In the late 19th century, the Orizaba was a passenger steamship that sailed up and down the coast.
+Nautical note: In the late 19th century, the Orizaba was a popular passenger steamship that sailed up and down the West Coast.